prdcr-gem/prdcr-gem/README.md

 >>Diving into the exciting field of cybersecurity and looking to expand my skills through hands-on projects and collaborations.
 Feel free to check out my repositories as I continue learning and building!

 Currently...
-- 🔭 Taking CodePath's Cybersecurity 102
+- 🔭 Competing in Kapwa CodeFest!!
+(FAMT - Filipino American in Tech)
-- 📖 Studying for COMPTIA Security+
+- 📖 Studying none atm...
-- ✨ Learning Python!
+- ✨ Learning basic structures of art